ioi-2017/tps/docs/README.md

 ## compile

-Given a single solution code, TPS will understand its programming language, put it in the `sandbox` folder with a new name that matches the short name of the task, puts necessary grader files in sandbox (use `-p, --public` argument to copy the public grader), compiles it, and creates `exec.sh` (that runs the program based on the programming language) and `run.sh` (which handles the required pipe-handling for interactive tasks).
+Given a single solution code, TPS will understand its programming language, put it in the `sandbox` directory with a new name that matches the short name of the task, puts necessary grader files in sandbox (use `-p, --public` argument to copy the public grader), compiles it, and creates `exec.sh` (that runs the program based on the programming language) and `run.sh` (which handles the required pipe-handling for interactive tasks).
 It also looks for `scripts/templates/post_compile.sh` and runs it if the compile process is finished successfully.
 The hook script `post_compile.sh` is useful in some task types; for example, in `Communication` tasks, a manager file should also be compiled and put beside the grader.

 ## gen

-Compiles generator, model-solution , and validator, and then generates and validates the test data and check model solution on them.
+Compiles generator, model-solution, and validator, and then generates and validates the test data and check model solution on them.
 Each test is assigned a test name by the TPS.
-The test names are in `X-YY` format, where `X` is the subtask number, starting from `0`, and `YY` is the test number, starting from `01`, in the same order of their presence in the `gen/data` file.
+Currently, the test names are in `X-YY` format, where `X` is the subtask name (or testset number, starting from `0`), and `YY` is the test number, starting from `01`, in the same order of their presence in the `gen/data` file.
 This format is set in `scripts/templates/test_name.py` and can be changed per task, if required.

 The other arguments are: